SHEET METAL WORKERS’ L.U. #17

 Sheet metal workers constantly meet new challenges, using their hands, visualizing and analyzing how components can be installed or made, how mechanical systems work, it’s an interesting and evolving field with exciting growth potential.

 The apprenticeship program is an “earn while you learn” program involving paid full time work and related classes.

 Our apprenticeship program is jointly sponsored by Sheet Metal Workers’ Local 17 and Sheet Metal & Air Conditioning Association of Boston.

 As an employee and union member the program affords excellent medical, dental and optical coverage as well as annuity and pension plans.

-The term of apprenticeship is five years consisting of 2,000 hours of on-the-job training per year with 200 hours of classroom instruction, which the apprentices attend school 40 hours/week for five weeks throughout the school year, starting in September.
-Classes are held Monday thru Friday from 6:30 A.M. – 3:00 P.M.
+This is a 5 year apprenticeship consisting of 7000 hours of on-the-job training with 750 hours of classroom instruction and training.
+Classes are held Monday thru Friday from 6:00 A.M. – 2:30 P.M.

-- Contact your High School and ask that a copy of your High School transcripts and confirmation of your graduation be forwarded to the above address.
-If you have a G.E.D, an official copy with scores is required.
+- A copy of your High School transcripts or confirmation of your graduation or G.E.D, an official copy with scores is required.

 - Three letters of recommendation